-N/A = Not applicable or no criteria specified

-SLHDPE = Smooth lined high density polyethylene pipe; PVC = Polyvinyl chloride; RCP = Reinforced concrete pipe
+N/A = Not applicable or no criteria specified SLHDPE = Smooth lined high density polyethylene pipe; PVC = Polyvinyl chloride; RCP = Reinforced concrete pipe

-- 2. Conveyance pipes, culverts, manholes, inlets and endwalls within the public street right-of-way or proposed for dedication shall conform to the requirements of PennDOT Standards for Roadway Construction, Publication No. 72M.
+- Conveyance pipes, culverts, manholes, inlets and endwalls within the public street right-of-way or proposed for dedication shall conform to the requirements of PennDOT Standards for Roadway Construction, Publication No. 72M.
 Conveyance pipes, culverts, manholes, inlets and endwalls which are otherwise subject to vehicular loading shall be designed for the HS-25 loading condition. - 3.
 Conveyance pipes. - a.
 Backfill requirements.
 Backfill material.
 Material consistency and placement depths for backfill shall be (at a minimum) per all applicable pipe manufacturer's recommendations, further providing it should be free of large (not exceeding 6 inches in any dimension) objectionable or detritus material.
 Select nonaggregate material should be indigenous to the surrounding soil material for non-vehicular areas.
-Backfill within vehicular areas shall comply with this section unless otherwise specified in governing municipal road/street or subdivision and land development ordinances.
+Backfill within vehicular areas shall comply with this section unless otherwise specified in governing municipal road/street or subdivision and land development ordinances. - b.

-- b.
 Inlets or manholes shall be placed at all points of changes in the horizontal or vertical directions of conveyance pipes.
 Curved pipe sections are prohibited. - c.
 Access/maintenance ports.
 An access/maintenance port is required may either be an inlet or manhole. - d.
 Watertight joints shall be provided where pipe sections are joined, except for perforated pipe installed as pavement base drain. - e.
-The street crossing angle shall be measured between the pipe centerline and the street centerline. - f.
+The street crossing angle shall be measured between the pipe centerline and the street centerline.

+- f.
 Elliptical pipe of an equivalent cross-sectional area may be substituted in lieu of circular pipe where cover or utility conflict conditions exist. - g.
-The roughness coefficient (Manning "n" values) used for conveyance pipe capacity calculations should be determined in accordance with PennDOT Publication 584, PennDOT Drainage Manual, or per the manufacturer's specifications. - 4.
+The roughness coefficient (Manning "n" values) used for conveyance pipe capacity calculations should be determined in accordance with PennDOT Publication 584, PennDOT Drainage Manual, or per the manufacturer's specifications. - h.
+Cleanouts at all junctions and changes in direction for all of the roofleader conveyance piping associated with the function of the stormwater management facilities must be provided.
+Details and notation must be added to the plan.
+(See Appendix 9) - i.
+Hydraulic grade line calculations for 25-year runoff must provide a minimum 1 foot of freeboard within each structure. - j.
+Hydraulic grade line calculations for 100-year runoff must not surcharge from any each structure. - 4.
 Inlets. - a.
 All pipes must enter inlets completely through one of the sides.
 No corner entry of pipes is permitted. - b.
 Within the public street right-of-way, the gutter spread based on the 25-year storm shall be no greater than one half of the travel lane and have a maximum depth of three inches (3 inches) at the curb line.
 A parking lane shall not be considered as part of the travel lane.
 In the absence of pavement markings separating a travel lane from the parking lane, the parking lane shall be assumed to be seven feet (7 feet) wide if parking is permitted on the street. - c.
 Flow depth within intersections.
 Within intersections of streets, the maximum depth of flow shall be one and one-half inches (1 1⁄2 inches) based on the 25-year storm. - d.
 Curbed streets. - i.
 Inlets in streets shall be located along the curb line.